 - Cover bowl and let rise in a warm (100 degree F) place.
 When dough has doubled, punch it down and shape into two balls.
 Place each ball in a greased 8 inch round pan.
 Let rise until doubled (about 30 minutes).

-- Set each loaf in a lightly greased 8 inch cake pan and bake the loaves in a 350 degree oven for about 45 minutes.
+- Bake the loaves in a 350 degree oven for about 45 minutes.
 When the bread is almost done baking, begin making the glaze.

 - To make the glaze, bring 1/4 cup water to a boil.
 Add the dissolved cornstarch/cold water mixture and boil until thickened.
 Brush this over the baked bread.